AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

    end Main;

-Object :ada:`Y` starts at the same address as :ada:`X` and has the same size, so all references to :ada:`X` and :ada:`Y` refer the same storage.
+Object :ada:`Y` starts at the same address as :ada:`X` and has the same size, so all references to :ada:`X` and :ada:`Y` refer to the same storage.
 The source code can manipulate that memory as either a signed integer or as an array of bits, including individual bit access, using the two object names.
 The compiler will ensure that every reference via :ada:`X` is compatible with the integer